biobakery/humann/readme.md

     * When running this command, $OUTPUT_DIR should be replaced with the full path to the directory you have selected to write the output from the HUMAnN2 demo run.
     * Other types of demo files are included in this folder and can be run with the exact same command.
     * Demo ChocoPhlAn and UniRef databases are also included in the download.
 The demo ChocoPhlAn database is located a humann2/data/chocophlan_DEMO and the demo UniRef database is located a humann2/data/uniref_DEMO.
 Until the full databases are downloaded HUMAnN2 will run with the demo database by default.
-4. Download the ChocoPhlAn database to $DIR (approx. size = 5.6 GB)
+4. Download the ChocoPhlAn database (approx. size = 5.6 GB)
     * ``$ humann2_databases --download chocophlan full $DIR``
     * When running this command, $DIR should be replaced with the full path to the directory you have selected to store the database.
     * This command will update the HUMAnN2 configuration file, storing the location you have selected for the ChocoPhlAn database.
 If you move this database and would like to change the configuration file, please see the [Configuration Section of the HUMAnN2 User Manual](http://huttenhower.sph.harvard.edu/humann2/manual#markdown-header-configuration).
 Alternatively, if you move this database, you can provide the location by adding the option "--nucleotide-database $DIR" when running HUMAnN2.
+5. Download a UniRef database (only download one database: UniRef50 full, UniRef50 EC filtered, UniRef90 full, or UniRef90 EC filtered)
+    * Download one of the following databases (replacing $DIR with the location to store the database):
+        * To download the full UniRef50 database (RECOMMENDED, approx. size = 4.6 GB):
+            * ``$ humann2_databases --download uniref uniref50_diamond $DIR``
-5. Download the UniRef database to $DIR (approx. size = 4.6 GB for the full database, 239 MB for the EC filtered database)
+        * To download the UniRef50 EC filtered database (approx. size = 239 MB):
-    * Download one database (full or EC filtered):
+            * ``$ humann2_databases --download uniref uniref50_ec_filtered_diamond $DIR``
-        * To download the full database (RECOMMENDED): ``$ humann2_databases --download uniref uniref50_diamond $DIR``
+        * To download the full UniRef90 database (approx. size = 11 GB):
+            * ``$ humann2_databases --download uniref uniref90_diamond $DIR``
-            * If you would like to obtain UniRef90 gene families intead of UniRef50 gene families, replace uniref50 with uniref90 in this command.
-Then when running humann2 add the option "--uniref90-mode".
-            * When running this command, $DIR should be replaced with the full path to the directory you have selected to store the database.
-        * To download the EC filtered database: ``$ humann2_databases --download uniref uniref50_ec_filtered_diamond $DIR``
+        * To download the UniRef90 EC filtered database (approx. size = 846 MB):
+            * ``$ humann2_databases --download uniref uniref90_ec_filtered_diamond $DIR``
-            * If you would like to obtain UniRef90 gene families intead of UniRef50 gene families, replace uniref50 with uniref90 in this command.
-Then when running humann2 add the option "--uniref90-mode".
-            * When running this command, $DIR should be replaced with the full path to the directory you have selected to store the database.
-        * Select the full database if you are interested in identifying uncharacterized proteins in your data set.
-Alternatively, select the EC filtered database if you have limited disk space and/or memory.
-For example, a run with 13 million reads (approximately 7 GB fastq file) passed as input to the translated search step, using a single core, ran in about 4 hours with a maximum of 6 GB of memory using the EC filtered database.
-The same input file using the full database ran in 25 hours, with a single core, with a maximum of 11 GB of memory.
+    * Select a full database if you are interested in identifying uncharacterized proteins in your data set.
+Alternatively, select an EC filtered database if you have limited disk space and/or memory.
+For example, a run with 13 million reads (approximately 7 GB fastq file) passed as input to the translated search step, using a single core, ran in about 4 hours with a maximum of 6 GB of memory using the UniRef50 EC filtered database.
+The same input file using the UniRef50 full database ran in 25 hours, with a single core, with a maximum of 11 GB of memory.
     * The download command will update the HUMAnN2 configuration file, storing the location you have selected for the UniRef database.
 If you move this database and would like to change the configuration file, please see the [Configuration Section of the HUMAnN2 User Manual](http://huttenhower.sph.harvard.edu/humann2/manual#markdown-header-configuration).
 Alternatively, if you move this database, you can provide the location by adding the option "--protein-database $DIR" when running HUMAnN2.

 ### How to Run ###